News + Articles

 Which lasts longer, a dental bridge or a denture?

-On average, dentures last 5 to 8 years, while fixed dental bridges often last 10 to 15 years or more.
+On average, a denture lasts 5 to 8 years, while fixed dental bridges are designed to last 10 to 15 years or more.
 Bridges also tend to feel more stable and natural in your mouth.

 Does insurance cover the cost of replacing a dental bridge?

-Coverage varies; some plans only pay after five years or not at all.
+Coverage varies; some plans only pay to replace a dental bridge after five years or not at all.
 Check your policy to avoid surprise costs.

-Replacing a dental bridge typically costs between $2,000 and $5,000.
+The cost to replace a bridge without insurance typically ranges from $2,000 to $5,000.
 Understanding your out-of-pocket costs can help you plan financially for future dental care.

 Dr. Ronald Pham